Harpo3/archsimian/README.md

             ▪     total number of each rating category by artist ▪     last album played for a given artist

 For artists with many rated songs, the “availability” of that artist may be more frequent, but without this program, you might end up with a song from the same artist after only 10 tracks, instead of 60 or 150.
-The spacing is set automatically based on the total number of rated tracks for each artist, and the track total is further adjusted based on the ratings assigned to each track.
-The spacing is also a function of how many total artists with rated tracks are in your library.
+So in ArchSimian, the spacing is set automatically based on the total number of rated tracks for each artist, and based on the ratings assigned to all of the tracks in our library.
+The spacing between artist repeats is a function of how many total artists with rated tracks are in your library.

 You can also enable an 'album-variety' feature.
-If enabled, you will hear a track from a different album than the one last played of the artist when criteria set by the user is met (minimum number of albums, minimum number of tracks per album).
+If enabled, you will hear a track from a different album than the one last played of the artist. you can specify minimum number of albums, minimum number of tracks per album.

 Replay intervals – you can adjust the 'global' time between repeats with different intervals for each track rating.
-By using ratios of repeat frequency with average listening time, the program can determine whether a given track should be added to the playlist.
+By using ratios of repeat frequency with average listening time, the program can determine when or whether a given track should be added to the playlist.
 Variety takes precedence over repeat frequency.

-If you enable the 'include new tracks' feature, you will get artist repeats more frequently, but you control the frequency.
+If you enable the 'include new tracks' feature, you will get artist repeats more frequently, but you can control the frequency.
 Let's say you have set the repeat interval for new tracks at 10.
 This means that for every ten tracks added, one new song will be added.
-One useful feature of the program is that if there is more than one new artist, then the last new artist selected will be excluded from selection of the next new track.
+One useful feature of the program is that if there is more than one <i>new</i> artist, then the last new artist selected will be excluded from selection of the next new track.
 So, in this example, you could hear the same artist after 20 tracks when the repeat interval is 10 and you have more than one artist with new tracks.

 <b>Hardware and Software Requirements:</b>